telent/liminix/doc/new.rst

     nix-shell --run "mips-vm ./result/vmlinux ./result/rootfs"

-This starts Qemu emulator with a bunch of useful options, to run the Liminix configuration you just built.
-It connects the Liminix serial console and the `QEMU monitor
+This starts the Qemu emulator with a bunch of useful options, to run the Liminix configuration you just built.
+It connects the emulated device's serial console and the `QEMU monitor
 <https://www.qemu.org/docs/master/system/monitor.html>`_ to
 stdin/stdout.